faustine-van/faustine-van/README.md

 </div>

 - 👋 Welcome to my GitHub profile!
-- 👀 I’m also interested in  coding and technology
+- 👀 I'm passionate about coding and technology.
 - 🌱 I’m currently learning software engineering in ALX program
 - Feel free to explore my repositories and get in touch if you'd like to collaborate or discuss exciting opportunities or just a friendly chat.
 - Let's connect <u>faustinemuhayemariya44@gmail.com<u>